hojatb/COVID19_Data_Analysis/README.md

 - **hojatb@gmail.com**

-for more details about the program you can read file "Program documatation.docx" in main dorectory.
+for more details about the program you can read file "**Program documatation.docx**" in main dorectory.